-adjustment to the household weights would be needed at this point because the inclusion of newly-generated households and their members has an impact on the structure of the sample, principally by adding more newly-formed households which tend to have an over-representation of young, single adults.
+2. The next step was to apply external checks to the household weights using data from the 1997 Labour Force Survey and other sources, such as the Department of Social Welfare Published statistics on social welfare recipiency levels.
+At this stage, the current characteristics of the completed Wave 4 sample were compared to those of external sources.
+Even if there was no sample attrition between waves, some adjustment to the household weights would be needed at this point because the inclusion of newly-generated households and their members has an impact on the structure of the sample, principally by adding more newly-formed households which tend to have an over-representation of young, single adults.
 The first stage in this external comparison involved using a special tabulation of the 1995 LFS which was obtained from the Central Statistics Office.
-This classified households along six dimensions: Number of adults in household (6 categories), location (Dublin, other urban and rural), number of individuals at work (0, 1 and 2 or more), socio-economic group of household head (agriculture/fishing; professional/managerial; other non-manual; manual; and 'not stated'); whether the household contains any persons age 65 or over; and whether the head is under age 25.
-The cells of the table were used to adjust the Wave 2 household weights, and further adjustments were made according to the marginal distributions on each of these variables.
+This classified households along six dimensions: Number of adults in household (6 categories), location (Dublin, other urban and rural), number of individuals at work (0, 1 and 2 or more), socio-economic group of household head (agriculture/fishing; professional/managerial; other nonmanual; manual; and 'not stated'); whether the household contains any persons age 65 or over; and whether the head is under age 25.
+The cells of the table were used to adjust the Wave 4 household weights, and further adjustments were made according to the marginal distributions on each of these variables.

-The second stage in constructing the Wave 2 household weights was to adjust the weights from the previous stage to control for characteristics of individuals obtained from the Labour Force Survey microdata for 1995 and from the Department of Social Welfare's published report on Social Welfare Statistics for 1995.
+The second stage in constructing the Wave 4 household weights was to adjust the weights from the previous stage to control for characteristics of individuals obtained from the Labour Force Survey microdata for 1997 and from the Department of Social Welfare's published report on Social Welfare Statistics for 1997.
 The external population characteristics used were household size, number of adults in the household, urban-rural location, socio-economic group of the household head, presence of individuals age 65 or over, whether the head is under age 25; number of males and females in each of 10 age groups, in each of 11 age/marital status groups, and in each of 8 principal economic status categories; number of recipients of each of 12 major types of social welfare payment; and size of farm for farm households.
 (Again, the Gross programme was used, with the initial weight being the household weight from the previous step and the control totals derived from the LFS and the Department of Social Welfare Statistics.

-Apart from incorporating weights to control for attrition from previous waves, and the availability of new technology in the form of the Gross programme, the logic and general strategy in developing the weights for Waves 2 was very similar to that used in Wave 1.
-Carrying forward the weights from the previous wave meant that little further adjustment was needed in Waves 2 for the distribution of characteristics such as household size or farm size, except insofar as these were associated with attrition or the effects of including newly-generated households in the sample.
+Apart from incorporating weights to control for attrition from previous waves, and the availability of new technology in the form of the Gross programme, the logic and general strategy in developing the weights for Waves 2 to 4 was very similar to that used in Wave 1.
+Carrying forward the weights from the previous waves meant that little further adjustment was needed in Waves 2-4 for the distribution of characteristics such as household size or farm size, except insofar as these were associated with attrition or the effects of including newly-generated households in the sample.